Mike Collins (politician): Social media

 Collins frequently posts memes on social media, jokingly declaring that "Press Releases are out, memes are in."
-In March 2024, Collins replied "Never was a second thought" to an anti-Semitic post on X by user "Garbage Human", who was implicitly disparaging Washington Post journalist Maura Judkis for being Jewish.
-"Garbage Human" later confirmed they were alluding to Judkis' religion.
-Esther Panitch, the only Jewish member of the Georgia State Legislature, criticized Collins, saying "It’s one thing to mistakenly respond to an anti-Semitic account.
-It’s another thing to double down on it and gaslight us like it never happened.”
-Collins denied his post on X was anti-Semitic, stating he had called Judkis a "garbage human" because she had said the United States was "built on stolen land."
+In March 2024, Collins replied "Never was a second thought" to an antisemitic post on X by user "Garbage Human", who was implicitly disparaging Washington Post journalist Maura Judkis for being Jewish.
+"Garbage Human" later confirmed they were alluding to Judkis's religion.
+Esther Panitch, the only Jewish member of the Georgia State Legislature, criticized Collins, saying "It's one thing to mistakenly respond to an anti-Semitic account.
+It's another thing to double down on it and gaslight us like it never happened."
+Collins denied his post on X was antisemitic, stating he had called Judkis a "garbage human" because she had said the United States was "built on stolen land".

 In April 2024, amidst the ongoing pro-Palestinian protests on university campuses, Collins tweeted, "Not sure what y'all are doing up north, but we don't give them the time to encamp.
 Tazers set to stun!"
 Collins's post on X/Twitter was accompanied by a one-minute-17-second video clip depicting a series of scenes from the police crackdown on protesters at Emory University in Atlanta, Georgia, including a scene in which a Black man is seen lying on the ground in handcuffs while a Georgia State Patrol officer applies a taser to his leg and fires it.
 Other scenes in the video showed police struggling with protesters, protesters in handcuffs seated near an Atlanta Police prisoner transport van, and footage where the sound of police firing rubber bullets can be heard.
 In May 2024, Collins approvingly shared footage of counter-protesters at the University of Mississippi heckling pro-Palestinian protesters.
-Collins praised the counter-protesters, posting “Ole Miss taking care of business."
+Collins praised the counter-protesters, posting "Ole Miss taking care of business."
 The footage showed a white student engaging in racist mockery of a pro-Palestinian black student by imitating a monkey.
 The video also showed the counter-protesters chanting "Lock her up!" at the pro-Palestinian student.